Table of Contents

 Incidence and prevalence

-The most common cause of hyponatremia in children is SIADH; therefore, the prevalence and incidence of SIADH in this patient’s age group can be estimated from the incidence and prevalence of hyponatremia.
-The estimated prevalence of hyponatremia in patients in the United States can be 2.5 % to as high as 30 %!
-Hyponatremia can also be caused by the administration of large amounts of hypotonic intravenous fluids; therefore, the diagnosis of SIADH should be made with caution.
+The most common cause of hyponatremia in children is SIADH.
+The estimated prevalence of hyponatremia in children in the United States is between 2.5% and 30%.
+Hyponatremia can also be caused by administering large amounts of hypotonic intravenous fluids, so SIADH should be diagnosed with caution.

-Men and boys are more likely to develop hyponatremia compared to girls.
+Men and boys are more likely to develop hyponatremia than girls.
 Women tend to develop drug-induced or exercise-induced hyponatremia.
-Hyponatremia and SIADH are more common in adults as compared to children.
+Hyponatremia and SIADH are more common in adults than in children.

-The prognosis of SIADH is largely dependent on the etiology.
+The prognosis of SIADH depends on the etiology.
 Drug-induced SIADH usually has an excellent prognosis.
-On the other hand, SIADH due to central nervous system infection is more likely to be associated with permanent neurological deficits and increased morbidity.
+On the other hand, SIADH due to a central nervous system infection is more likely to be associated with permanent neurological deficits and increased morbidity.
 Rapid correction of hyponatremia in patients with SIADH is associated with central pontine myelinolysis and permanent neurological impairment.

-In addition to the central nervous system complications of SIADH, noncardiogenic pulmonary edema has also been described in some patients.
+In addition to the central nervous system complications of SIADH, noncardiogenic pulmonary edema has also occurred in some patients.
 Severe hyponatremia is the most important prognostic factor for increased mortality in children with SIADH.

 Etiology of SIADH in Children